looker-open-source/block-cortex-sap/README.md

 <h2><span style="color:#2d7eea"> Required Parameters</span></h2>
 > ⚠️ These required values are configured during the Marketplace Installation process, or if this Block was installed from a forked Git repository, you will update the values for these constants in the `manifest.lkml` file for the project.

 - **Connection**: Value of the BigQuery CONNECTION_NAME allowing Looker to query the Cortex REPORTING dataset.
+Note, to use Balance Sheet reporting [Persistent Derived Tables](https://cloud.google.com/looker/docs/db-config-google-bigquery#persistent-derived-tables-on-a-connection) must be enabled.

 - **GCP Project ID**: The GCP project where the SAP reporting dataset resides in BigQuery (i.e., GCP project ID).
 [Identifying Project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects#identifying_projects).